 Although fishermen had been visiting the Flower Garden Banks for a while, the first scientific study of the area didn't take place until 1936, when the banks were included in a hydrographic survey of the Gulf of Mexico conducted by the U.S. Coast & Geodetic Survey (now the National Ocean Service, which includes the Office of National Marine Sanctuaries).
 The survey provided valuable information about the geology and topography of the banks.

-Using the data from the 1936 survey and other surveys conducted in the 1950s, researchers determined that the banks themselves were actually salt domes, underwater mountains created by plugs of salt pushing the overlaying sediments upward.
+Using the data from the 1936 survey and other surveys conducted in the 1950s, researchers determined that the banks were actually underwater formations created by salt domes, plugs of salt pushing the overlying sediments upward.